-Other studies have suggested possible links to other cancers, including prostate, bladder, and ovarian cancer.
+Other studies have suggested possible links to other cancers, including prostate, bladder, breast, and ovarian cancer.
 But not all studies have found such links, and more research is needed to clarify these findings.

 (For more information on the classification system IARC uses, see Known and Probable Human Carcinogens.)